wakabibrian/Learning_HTML_CSS_SASS/05-Design/Lesson4.md

 **Images**

--   Images are one of the most important elements of a website
+-   Besides Text, Images are the most important components of a website.
+-   Get free images or illustrations from unsplash
+-   Compress your images using Squoosh tool.

+**Icons**

+-   Icons can change a lot of details on the webpages
+-   The most common use of icons, is to create feature blocks.
+-   To use the icons, simply copy the svg code and paste it in your file.
+-   To define the icon color, you use the stroke/fill property